70% Zinfandel, 21% Petite Sirah, 6% Carignane, 3% Mataró (mourvèdre)

 After two unseasonably cool summers, July alone saw eight days over 100°.
 In late August, milder temperatures prevailed, providing perfect conditions for a ripe — but not overripe — vintage.
 Fermentation brought out plentiful color and tannin.
 During aging, we added wine from one hundred-year-old vines on Hill Five for depth and structure.
 Spice, brambly fruit, and fine tannins characterize this excellent wine.
 Enjoyable upon release, it will evolve over the next ten years.
 JO (11/13)

 In 1972, Ridge made its first Lytton Springs from vines planted on the eastern half of the vineyard at the turn of the century, and purchased both the eastern and western portions of the vineyard in the early 1990s, (In the 1870s, under “Captain” William Litton’s ownership, the two were part of one property; spelling evolved into “Lytton” by 1903.)
 The vineyard is planted to zinfandel and its principal complementary varietals.

-Fermentation: Natural primary and secondary.
-Pressed at nine days.
+Fermentation: Natural primary and secondary; pressed at eight days.

 Aging: Fourteen months in barrel

-Ingredients: Sustainably grown grapes; indigenous yeasts; naturally occurring malolactic bacteria; tartaric acid; SO2.
+Ingredients: Hand harvested, sustainably, grown grapes; indigenous yeasts; naturally occurring malolactic bacteria; tartaric acid; oak from barrel aging; SO2.

-All estate-grown grapes, hand harvested.
-Destemmed and crushed.
-Fermented on the native yeasts, followed by full malolactic on the naturally-occurring bacteria.
-0.1 grams/liter tartaric acid; minimum effective sulfur (35 parts per million at crush, 125 ppm over the course of aging).
+All estate-grown grapes, hand harvested; destemmed and crushed; fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria; 0.6 grams/liter tartaric acid; minimum effective sulfur for this wine (35 parts per million at crush, 155 ppm over the course of aging).
 Pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.

 View this wine on CellarTracker